How are my managers really doing?

 Your first skip level 1 on 1 can be a little awkward, so take some time to build rapport with them.
 If you can find out some things about them from their manager, all the better, but the key is to demonstrate you care about them as an individual.
 Everyone has a few things they care about most, and they appreciate you taking a few minutes to ask about them.

 Not sure where to start?
 Worried an age difference could make this hard?
-Here’s 81 ideas for building rapport with anyone.
+The right question or conversation starter can help immediately start building rapport and move the conversation forward.
+For example, try and find out if you both:

 One of the most important parts of building great skip level relationships is trust.
 If you have built rapport and trust with them, then they’ll be much more likely to come to you with problems and ideas.